chaoss/augur/docs/source/docker/getting-started.rst

 The script will then prompt you to ask whether or not to build a schema on the database.
 The default option is "no," only select yes if the database is without an existing schema.

-The script will then prompt you for a timeframe to wait for the docker containers to be deployed.
-If the script doesn't see both the front and backend containers within the timeframe it will abort the deployment.
-The default timeframe is five seconds and is recommended.

 If the containers deploy, the console output will switch to a monitor of state of the twin containers, with a monitor of both of their console output below.

 A keyboard inturrupt will stop the containers and the script gives you the option of saving the console output to a log file.